ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 {: #catalog}
 {: ui}

-Deploy from the console by specifying the following parameters:
+Provision from the console by specifying the following parameters:

 ### Platform
 {: #platform}